rtm125/chiahealthchecker/README.md

 # chiahealthchecker
-Makes a simple batch file of chia run commands walking you through all of the typical Chia Farm Checking So far what it does
+Is a simple batch file of chia run commands walking you through all of the typical Chia Farm Checking with a guided yes or no prompt process

+So far what it does

 - Lists your current plot directories so you can make sure they are all there and will be tested